mit-rss/wall_follower/README.md

 ## Wednesday, March 10 and Monday, March 15: Wall Following

+**Remote Preparation**: Complete Lab 2 (wall follower working in simulation).
+Read about the safety controller below and create a team plan to implement it.
+**Goals**: Become familiar with the racecar platform.
+Access the onboard computer via SSH and connect to RViz.
+Drive the car with the joystick (teleoperation).
+Record bagfiles from teleoperation and transfer them to your local machine.

 Use ```scp``` or ```git clone``` to get one of your team members' wall following code from Lab 2 onto the car.
 Just like in Lab 2 the wall follower should live in the ```src``` folder of your workspace, ```~/racecar_ws/src/[WALL_FOLLOWER_CODE]```.